voidbydefault/EasyApplyBot/README.md

 # LinkedIn Easy Apply Bot

 ## Major announcement (26-Nov-25)
-I am working on an AI powered bot.
+<S>I am working on an AI powered bot.
 It will be much smarter and lighter to use free tier of Gemini API.
-Stay tuned!
+Stay tuned!</S>

+## AI powered version (29-Nov-25)
+It's now available as [LinkedIn Easy Apply AI](https://github.com/voidbydefault/linkedin-easyapply-ai).
+I will not be maintaining classic version anymore!

+--
 ## Classic version
 _Automate your LinkedIn job applications with ease!_